-What is an Umbrella Policy of Insurance and Why Have One
+What is an Umbrella Policy of Insurance and What Does it Cover?

 Typically, insurance companies require a higher limit on the underlying policy before they will sell you an umbrella policy.
 The underlying limit of coverage is usually required to be at least one hundred thousand dollars, sometimes two hundred and fifty thousand dollars, sometimes even more.
 Umbrella policies usually are sold in million dollar increments.